IBM-Cloud/clouddatabases-helloworld-kubernetes-examples/postgresql/README.md

       ibmcloud resource service-key-create example-private-key Administrator --instance-name example-psql --service-endpoint private
       ```

-      The role that we've selected for this key is `Administrator` with our database name `example-elasticsearch`, and we make sure that the private service endpoint is selected `--service-endpoint private`.
+      The role that we've selected for this key is `Administrator` with our database name `example-psql`, and we make sure that the private service endpoint is selected `--service-endpoint private`.
 After that, you'll bind the database to the Kubernetes cluster using the command:

       ```shell
       ibmcloud ks cluster-service-bind <your_cluster_name> default example-psql --key example-private-key